Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/0.32-x.md

 ##### config.token_exchange_endpoint

-Whe you specify this parameter, the plugin will call the token exchange endpoint to exchange the access token with a new one before proxying to upstream.
+When you specify this parameter, the plugin will call the token exchange endpoint to exchange the access token with a new one before proxying to upstream.